sonic-net/SONiC/doc/LoM/LocalMitigation.md

 For a link some of the more common issues can be flap, CRC-errors & discards.
 Here we need a way to watch for it and use an algorithm to identify anomalies.
 In case of anomaly detected, auto-mitigation is expected to watch the link availability and mitigate by bringing link down.
 The checks can stop at switch level if availability is > 75%, else additional safety checks are used to evaluate before bringing the link down, including escalating to DRI if SCS would fail.

 ### Detection:
 An action may be written for flap by observing STATE-DB changes in link status and an action to watch counters for CRC and/or discards.
 These actions are run forever until an anomaly is detected or action/service is disabled.
 Upon detection, it gets published via SONiC events channel that reaches EventHub via low latency channel.
 Each action is also written into syslog for Kusto based channel, so we have a fallback.
-Data publiwshed & logged are as per schema.
+Data published & logged are as per schema.

 ### Safety check:
 A link down auto mitigation needs availability safety check.
 Returns success if it is > 75%.
-Whatever it finds gets published via events and logged as well.
+The result gets published via events and logged as well.
+The 75% is a configurable entity.

 ### Mitigation:
 Link down  mitigation is invoked which just put admin down for this link.

-### conclusion:
+### Wrap-up:
-The original detected anomaly is re-published with final result as success or not.
+-   The original detected anomaly is re-published with final result as success or not in seconds.
+An external service can take up mitigation right upon failure is published.</br>
-In the scenario, where local check suffice, we detect & mitigate in seconds.
-Every action is published, so external tools are in sync.
-Even in the case where local check fails (_<= 75%_), we do publish the anomaly in seconds.
-This happens irrespective of whether device is pushing data w.r.t counters and/or state consistently or not.
-We have seen cases, where devices miss to publish data.
+-   Every followup action publish its result (success or not).
+-   Every action has a set timeout, and must end by then
+-   During actions run upon detection, in other words while running mitigation sequence, the heartbeats are published more frequently.
+The HB would carry info on current running action.
+-   An external service can watch the mitigating sequence closely via published action ouptuts & heartbeats.
+Take over, if result says failure or it doesn't receive any published events.
+-   In scenario where we mitigate successfully, the LOM is in couple of seconds.
+For any failure, we still get TTD in seconds.</br>
-NOTE: An ICM is fired.
+NOTE: An ICM is fired for every detected anomaly.
 If mitigation is done by LoM, the ICM will be marked "_mitigated_".

 ### Sequencing & config
 Every detection action is tied to corresponding safety check & mitigation actions.
 This is called sequencing, by adding them in ordered sequence.
 A sequence progresses only if last executed action succeeds.
 Any failure aborts the sequence and causes the detected anomaly to be re-published with failure code indicating "_mitigation attempt failed_".
 This is called binding sequence.
 The Service comes with built-in actions and associated seqeunces.